neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/index.md

 Are you a neuroscientist with great coding skills, or a software engineer/image analyst interested in the brain?
 We're hiring three research software engineers at the [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org/) to help develop tools to advance neuroscience.

 **All positions start ASAP, funded until Sept 2028 in the first instance.
-Salary £54-64k.**
+Salary £54-64k.
+Deadline April 12th.**

 ## [Senior Research Software Engineer (Neural and Behavioural Data)](https://www.ucl.ac.uk/work-at-ucl/search-ucl-jobs/details?jobId=42380&jobTitle=Senior+Research+Software+Engineer)